IELTS Vocabulary H (Part 1)

 heresy n.
 An opinion or doctrine subversive of settled beliefs or accepted principles.

 heretic n.
-One who holds opinions contrary to the recognized standards or tenets of any philosophy.
+One who holds opinions contrary to the recognised standards or tenets of any philosophy.

 heritage n.
 Birthright.